Director: Robbie Walsh

-The film-maker is obviously wearing his influences on his sleeve with Tarantino and Scorsese front and centre, but all the conversations and bickering about pointless issues suggests he’s seen Kevin Smith’s Clerks a fair few times too.
+The filmmaker is obviously wearing his influences on his sleeve with Tarantino and Scorsese front and center, but all the conversations and bickering about pointless issues suggests he’s seen Kevin Smith’s Clerks a fair few times too.
 They’re many of the same influences I have too, so it’s with a heavy heart that I have to admit this film didn’t work for me.

 I think this script is pretty close to being really good.
 It just needed a fresh pair of eyes and a few more drafts to get the tone consistent and decide if it wanted to go for gritty realism or an OTT comic-book feel.
 This mix of both didn’t work for me.
-In the space of a few minutes it goes from Clerks style light-hearted nonsense to Ken Loach style nastiness and then back again.
+In the space of a few minutes, it goes from Clerks-style light-hearted nonsense to Ken Loach-style nastiness and then back again.
 The Cohen Bros. said the hardest thing about making a film is starting with a certain tone and maintaining that tone throughout.
-This film goes from slapstick fights to sombre discussions of death on the beach and all points in between.
+This film goes from slapstick fights to somber discussions of death on the beach and all points in between.
 It just doesn’t know what it is.

-I know from experience how hard it is to make a low-budget feature, so I commend anyone who gets a film shot, completed and out there, especially in a genre that isn’t mainstream.
-The film-makers even managed to get this a limited theatrical release in Ireland last year so I congratulate all involved in doing so much with so little resources.
+I know from experience how hard it is to make a low-budget feature, so I commend anyone who gets a film shot, completed, and out there, especially in a genre that isn’t mainstream.
+The filmmakers even managed to get this a limited theatrical release in Ireland last year so I congratulate all involved in doing so much with so few resources.
 I hope this writer/ director continues to make films because although this one didn’t work for me, he obviously has good ideas and I’d be anxious to see what he does next.